paulkarayan/harmonicmixing/README.md

 to do so, the program discerns the keys (and bpm) of audio files in a directory using the echnoest API, and then links songs that will sound good together.

 Instructions:
-1) clone this repo
+- clone this repo
-2) install the Echo Nest API key per the directions on Remix if you're using linux, you probably need to test Capsule.py because ffmpeg is flaky.
+- install the Echo Nest API key per the directions on Remix --if you're using linux, you probably need to test Capsule.py because ffmpeg is flaky.
-3) add your Echo Nest API key to the script
+- add your Echo Nest API key to the script
-4) add your files to the Songs directory, or update the directory locations in the script
+- add your files to the Songs directory, or update the directory locations in the script
-5) run:
+- run:
 > python harmonicmix.py
+- commit to this project since it could be dope

 this is a major wip. so it doesn't do any of this right now :)